 Maintenance and Care for Sustainable Landscaping

 Caring for your sustainable landscaping is essential for ensuring that the health and beauty of your lawn and garden continue.
+If you don’t have time for this, you can ask Michaelangelo for some tips regarding this.
 Maintenance techniques like mowing, fertilizing, pruning, and pest control should be done in an eco-friendly manner.
 When possible, use natural products, such as composted organic matter and plant-based pesticides instead of synthetic chemical inputs.
 Re-use mulch every year to reduce waste and improve soil fertility.

 Watering your lawn during the early morning before the sun rises is more efficient than midday watering because less water is lost to evaporation during the cooler morning hours.
 In regions where landscapes are plagued with drought or regular dry periods irrigating with greywater is an effective way of reducing water consumption while providing plants with much-needed moisture.

 Aeration is beneficial as it increases oxygen content in soil as well as improves drainage, which will help reduce compaction over time.
 It also reduces weeds that spread quickly if not controlled regularly by removing them from their roots.
 To maintain a healthy lawn, use a push or reel mower rather than a gasoline-driven mower if possible; but if you do use a motorized mower make sure it’s energy efficient and don’t leave clippings on the ground after mowing or they will eventually form an impenetrable layer making it much harder for grassroots to connect with air and water resources.